Ruhul-Quddus-Tamim/Machine-Learning_Predict_Wheat_Type/readme.txt

 In the dataset we have 7 attributes of 3 types of wheat samples.
 Objective of the analysis is to find a distinct relation between the physical attributes of wheat seeds and the type of wheat.

-The proposed architecture is to apply the supervisied machine learning algorithms using neural network with one input layer where all the seeds data will be feed into the first hidden layer.
+The proposed architecture is to apply the supervisied machine learning algorithm using neural network with one input layer where all the seeds data will be feed into the first hidden layer.
 There are 3 hidden layers where each layer containing 10 neurons and one output layer with 3 neurons to identify or predict the variety of wheat from its geometric properties.
 The 3 neurons will predict 3 different outputs.
 As there are more than one output, that is why the softmax classifier which can predict multiple outputs.
 The data was downloaded from the UCI machine learning repository and loaded into Google Colab for analysis.